-NOTE: There are steps that you can take to slow down an impending overheat condition:
+NOTE: There are steps that you can take to slow down JACKING AND TIRE CHANGING an impending overheat condition:

 - If your air conditioner (A/C) is on, turn it off.
-The A/C system adds heat to the engine cooling system and turning the A/C can help remove this heat. - You can also turn the Temperature Control to maximum heat, the Mode Control to floor and the Fan Control to high.
+The A/Csystem adds heat to the engine cooling system and turning the A/C off can help remove this heat. - You can also turn the temperature control to maximum heat, the mode control to floor and the blower control to high.
 This allows the heater core to act as a supplement to the radiator and aids in removing heat from the engine cooling system.